elisa-tech/directory/docs/conferences/index.md

 # Conference Presentation Archive

-ELISA project members actively engaging in open source events and share results in form of talks and presentation.
+ELISA project members actively engage in open source events and share results in the form of talks and presentations.

 This section collects presentation samples.